- Download our Moving to Bangkok Guide (PDF)

-Frustrating commutes are common, and the city’s regular traffic jams inspire many expats working in the city centre to live close to their workplace.
+Frustrating commutes are common, and the city’s regular traffic jams inspire many expats working in Bangkok's centre to live close to their workplace.
 The same line of reasoning applies to families who have children attending international schools.

 The efficient BTS Skytrain, which runs across the city, has helped to reduce commute times and relieve traffic congestion.
-However, the Skytrain does not reach all areas of Bangkok and commuting to a BTS station can be as woeful as commuting to work.
+That said, the Skytrain does not reach all areas of Bangkok and commuting to a BTS station can be as woeful as commuting to work.

 Types of accommodation in Bangkok